johannes-titz/fastpos/cran-comments.md

 * win-builder (devel, release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

+There was one NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Johannes Titz <johannes.titz@gmail.com>'

 ## Downstream dependencies
 There are no downstream dependencies